AI in Procurement

 Contract Management

 AI can streamline contract management processes by automating tasks such as contract creation, review, and renewal.
-Natural language processing (NLP) algorithms can extract key information from data sources like contracts, flag potential risks or non-compliance issues, and provide contract performance insights.
+Natural language processing algorithms can extract key information from data sources like contracts, flag potential risks or non-compliance issues, and provide contract performance insights.
 By automating these processes, procurement teams can save time, reduce errors, and optimize contract terms to achieve better pricing and conditions.

 Supplier Relationship Management